adriandelfin1/AdrianReactApp/README.md

 This application serves as a demonstration of my proficiency in full-stack development, real-time web technologies, and database management.

 ## Notes for those that want to run this on their own
 You can see the packages that I am using for this project in the backend and frontend folders and their versions.
-To download these packages follow these steps
+To install these packages follow these steps
 1. Create a folder on your desktop, and with in that folder, create a frontend and backend folder
 2. Open your command portal and navigate to your desired folder
    * **example for backend:** cd downloads\nameofyourfile\nameofyourbackendfile